ivansharmaa/FIRST/README.md

 # FIRST
 ITS MY FIRST REPOSITORY
 <br>
-i am new to github
+i am new to GIT